 The right micro-segmentation solutions can be compared to having a single pane of glass which provides in-depth views into every resource and cross-segment traffic in data centers — removing the need for multiple visualization and monitoring tools.
 Bare-metal servers and hybrid-cloud environments need constant assessment, which can sometimes mean significant remediation time.
 Centralized visibility into every segment of the data center reduces this time and helps maintain a positive security posture.

 Digital transformation has wrought great change, presenting new challenges to security teams.
 One of these is gaining full visibility.
 This is especially true when it comes to visibility into remote access of networks and applications.

 With micro-segmentation, it is possible to secure access to applications — enabling a process of relevant access to relevant functions or resources.
 The ability to provide visibility across all remote access points is especially critical for enterprises that are spread across multiple geographies.
 A level two micro-segmentation approach enables security teams to create flexible policy controls that adapt to the users’ location, identity, and role.
 This empowers businesses to protect micro-segmented application access from campus users and remote users.

 Adoption to Implementation – Getting it Right

 As with just about any system, process, or solution within a business large or small, defining the right policies and ensuring their implementation is critical.
 This is especially true when it comes to something as crucial as data security.
 See how a top-tier micro-segmentation solution can help your company mitigate risk, prove protection, and fill security gaps.
-Get started with a free trial of ColorTokens’ award-winning micro-segmentation product today!
+Get started with a free demo of ColorTokens’ award-winning micro-segmentation product Xshield today!